-Passport Outreach will be offered on Wednesdays at the Pittsford Town Hall and on Thursdays at the Greece Town Hall between the hours of 9:00 a.m and 4:00 p.m.
+Passport Outreach is also regularly offered on Wednesdays at Pittsford Town Hall and on Thursdays at Greece Town Hall from 9:00 a.m until 4:00 p.m.

 When applying for a passport, please be prepared to provide the following:

-- A completed application, type written or neatly printed in black or blue ink only.
+- A completed application, type written or neatly printed in black ink only.
 Do not sign the form until in the presence of a Clerk.